 Depression is a common issue that people come to see us for.
 Each of us is trained and experienced to further assess your symptoms and we can provide effective treatment.

-It just takes a few minutes to take that important step to book an appointment or you can contact us for more infromation.
+It just takes a few minutes to take that important step to initiate setting up an appointment or you can contact us for more information.

 This video explains about how to differentiate low mood from depression.
 Treatment options are also briefly discussed.
 In psychologist Dr. Jennifer Barbera’s practice in Hamilton we offer CBT treatment, as well as other treatments such as ACT, DBT, EFT, IFS and EMDR.